bsmg/beat-saber-community-wiki/beginners-guide.md

 # How to install mods

-Beat Saber was not designed with mod support, so you have to run one of the installers below to patch the game and enable mods.
+Beat Saber was not designed with mod support, so it needs to be patchched to enable mods.

 > It's not recommended to install mods without knowing what they do, this can lead to undesired behaviors and performance issues. {.is-danger}